Skip to main content

 Our full-time research faculty are skilled teachers and internationally recognized researchers.
 The faculty are involved in research grants supported by NIJ, NIH, DEA, DOD, USSS, FBI, and NSF.
 They serve on numerous boards and commissions.
 Our faculty are committed to passing their knowledge and experience to the next generation of forensic leaders.

-We encourage you to investigate our program if you are interested in pursuing a graduate degree in forensic science.
-Feel free to contact us with any other questions you may have about the program.
+We encourage you to investigate our program if you are interested in pursuing a graduate degree in forensic science and welcome inquiries from prospective students.